huaweicloud/terraform-provider-huaweicloud/docs/data-sources/organizations_organizational_units.md

 # huaweicloud_organizations_organizational_units

-Use this data source to get the a list of child organizational units under the specified parent OU.
+Use this data source to get the list of child organizational units under the specified parent OU.

 ## Example Usage